OSInside/kiwi/doc/source/installation.rst

 .. hint::

    This document describes how to install KIWI.
-Apart from the preferred method to install KIWI via rpm, it is also provided on pypi and can be installed via pip.
+Apart from the preferred method to install KIWI via rpm, it is also available on `pypi
+   <https://pypi.org/project/kiwi/>`__ and can be installed via pip.

 KIWI can be installed via different methods.
 For this guide, only the installation as a packages through a package manager is described.